ananyadas158/shell-and-tube-design/README.md

-# Shell & Tube Heat Exchanger Design Suite
+# Shell & Tube Heat Exchanger Design & performance analysis Suite

-A Python script for sizing a shell-and-tube heat exchanger from process and fluid property inputs.
-It calculates tube-side and shell-side heat transfer coefficients, pressure drops, required heat transfer area, number of tubes, shell diameter, and baffle spacing, then prints a complete design report.
+A Python script for sizing and analyzing the performance of a shell-and-tube heat exchanger from process and fluid property inputs.
+It calculates tube-side and shell-side heat transfer coefficients, Nusselt no., Prandtl no., pressure drops, required heat transfer area, number of tubes, shell diameter, and baffle spacing, then prints a complete design report.

 ## Features